Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Abstract

 \section{Abstract}

-X-ray and Gamma-ray polarization measurements of the prompt emission of Gamma-ray bursts (GRBs) are believed to be an important tool to test the various models of GRBs.
-Although there are some reports of hard X-ray polarization measurements of the prompt emission of GRBs, the number of measurements are small to provide statistically significant inputs to the GRB models due to the extreme difficulty of measuring them and quantifying their significance.
-CZTI onboard AstroSat is primarily an X-ray spectroscopic instrument but works as a wide angle GRB monitor due to the increasing transparency of the CZTI support structure.
+X-ray and Gamma-ray polarization measurements of the prompt emission of Gamma-ray bursts (GRBs) are believed to be extremely important for testing various models of GRBs.
+So far, the available measurements of hard X-ray polarization of GRB prompt emission have not significantly constrained the GRB models, particularly because of the difficulty of measuring polarization in these bands.
+The CZT Imager (CZTI) onboard {\em AstroSat} is primarily an X-ray spectroscopic instrument that also works as a wide angle GRB monitor due to the transparency of its support structure above 100 keV.
 It also has experimentally verified polarization measurement capability in the 100 $-$ 300 keV energy range and thus provides a unique opportunity to attempt spectro-polarimetric studies of GRBs.
-Here we present the polarization data for the brightest 11 GRBs detected by CZTI during the first year of operation.
-Most of the GRBs show clear polarization signatures with $\geq$3$\sigma$ detection significance for 4 GRBs and $\sim$2.5$\sigma$ significance for another 3 GRBs.
-We could place meaningful upper limits for the remaining 4 GRBs.
-We provide the details of the various tests performed to validate the polarization measurements.
-While it is difficult to differentiate the various emission models with the current sample of polarization measurements, CZTI in its minimum lifetime of five years is expected to provide a large sample of polarization measurements which would lead to a better understanding of the prompt emission.
+Here we present the polarization data for the brightest 11 GRBs detected by CZTI during its first year of operation.
+Among these, 5 GRBs show polarization signatures with $\gtrapprox$3$\sigma$, and 1 GRB shows $\>$2$\sigma$ detection significance.
+We place upper limits for the remaining 5 GRBs.
+We provide details of the various tests performed to validate our polarization measurements.
+While it is difficult yet to discriminate between various emission models with the current sample alone, the large number of polarization measurements CZTI expects to gather in its minimum lifetime of five years should help to significantly improve our understanding of the prompt emission.

 \keywords{polarization, gamma-ray burst: general, gamma-ray burst: individual (151006A, 160106A, 160131A, 160325A, 160509A, 160607A, 160623A, 160703A, 160802A, 160821A, 160910A), instrumentation: detectors, X-rays: general}